trzsz/trzsz.github.io/ssh.md

 - In addition, there is a keyboard interactive authentication.
 The server returns some questions, and log in by providing the correct answers.
 Many custom one-time passwords are implemented by it.

-- If the answers are fixed, `tssh` supports remember answers, also configured in `~/.ssh/password`.
+- If the answers are fixed, `tssh` supports remember answers.
 Most have only one question, just configure `QuestionAnswer1`.
 For those with multiple questions, the answer to each question can be configured by serial number, or by the hex code of the question.

 - Use `tssh --debug` to log in, and the hex code of the questions will be output, so that you will know how to configure with the hex code.
 For example:

   ```
+  # If configured in ~/.ssh/config, add `#!!` prefix to be compatible with openssh.
   Host test1
       QuestionAnswer1 TheAnswer1
   Host test2